mozilla/ecosystem-platform/docs/how-tos/using-sentry-locally.md

 - [SENTRY_DSN_BROWSERID](https://sentry.io/settings/mozilla/projects/fxa-browserid-verify/keys/)

 :::tip
-Each variable name links to the sentry.io page containing the DSN value.
-Asking a fellow engineer for the settings might be the fastest route though...
+Each variable name links to the sentry.io page containing the DSN value you need to set.
+Asking a fellow engineer for a copy-and-paste of the environment variables and their values might be the fastest route though...
 :::

 Once the local environment is configured, stop and start the FxA stack and proceed with exploratory testing.
 Then go to [sentry.io](https://sentry.io), log in with SSO, and [filter to the local environment](https://docs.sentry.io/product/sentry-basics/environments/).
 Performance stats and errors from your system will be visible.